 This year, the Malibu continues to be available in five trim levels.
 With approximately a ten-thousand-dollar difference between the entry-level model and the top trim, it is important to know which model has the features you are after.
 The following guide was designed to help drivers know which model will satisfy their needs without having them overpay.

-Compare the 2021 Chevrolet Malibu L vs Malibu LS Trim Levels.
-What is the Difference?
+Compare the 2021 Chevrolet Malibu L vs Malibu LS Trims.
+What is the difference?

 The L trim level of the 2021 Malibu has the same engine that the LS, RS, and LT models use.
 It is a turbocharged 1.5L that makes 160-horsepower and 184 lb-ft of torque.
 While those numbers do not sound that impressive, this is plenty of power for a vehicle of this size.